theslyone/android-pattern-unlock/README.md

 |`lint:fix`         |Lints the project and [fixes all correctable errors](http://eslint.org/docs/user-guide/command-line-interface.html#fix)|

 ## Project Structure
-This project leverages the [awesome writeup](https://github.com/davezuko/react-redux-starter-kit) react redux application structure , it aims to represent generally accepted guidelines and patterns for building scalable applications.
+This project leverages the [react-redux-starter](https://github.com/davezuko/react-redux-starter-kit) application structure , it aims to represent generally accepted guidelines and patterns for building scalable applications.
 If you wish to read more about this pattern, please check out this [awesome writeup](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure) by [Justin Greenberg](https://github.com/justingreenberg).

 ```
 .